JonathanMayeur/marketplace-dapp/README.md

 A storeOwner opens the web app.
 The storeOwner can add an article for sale.
 Disable one of it's article for sale and see the balance made from sales.
 It can withdraw that balance into it's account.

 4. **Client**
 A user not identified as Owner, Admin or StoreOwner is a client.
-The client can see all the articles for sale and buy an article.
+The client can see all the articles for sale and purchase an article.